-This proposal revises the gas cost schedule for opcodes, precompiles, memory expansion, and data access, prioritizing computational complexity, while excluding network-related costs such as state persistence.
+This proposal revises the gas cost schedule for opcodes and data access, prioritizing computational complexity, while excluding network-related costs such as state persistence.
 The adjustments aim to enhance gas cost accuracy and rebalance the cost structure.

 Motivation